-Many people think of food first when it comes to family preparedness planning, but water, not food, should be the top priority.
-After the air we breathe, water is absolutely essential to sustaining life.
-We can last for two to four weeks without food, but can only survive a few days without water.
+Many people think of food first regarding family preparedness planning, but water, not food, should be the top priority.
+After the air we breathe, water is essential to sustaining life.
+We can last for two to four weeks without food but only survive a few days without water.

-Whether you are planning for short-term emergency situations like a storm that knocks out power for a week or less, or for longer storage, having enough water should be the first thing to tackle in any preparedness plan.
-There are 3 important considerations in accumulating and storing an adequate water supply for you and your family:
+Whether you are planning for short-term emergencies like a storm that knocks out power for a week or less or longer storage, having enough water should be the first thing to tackle in any preparedness plan.
+There are three crucial considerations in accumulating and storing an adequate water supply for you and your family:

-The basic requirement for each person in your household is a minimum of 2 quarts of water per day for drinking.
-In addition to drinking water, you will need water for cooking food, brushing teeth, or washing hands.
-The total amount of water needed for each person is a minimum of one gallon of water for each member of the household per day for a two-week period.
-That amount could be even more depending on the temperatures or special needs of individuals in the household.
+The essential requirement for each person in your household is a minimum of two quarts of water per day for drinking.
+In addition to drinking water, you will need water for cooking food, brushing teeth, or washing your hands.
+Therefore, the total amount of water required for each person is a minimum of one gallon of water for each household member per day for two weeks.
+That amount could be even more depending on the temperatures or particular needs of individuals in the household.

-Emergency sources of water can be found in and around most homes and can be used as a back-up source if there is no regular water supply available.
+Emergency water sources can be found in and around most homes and can be used as a backup source if there is no regular water supply available.
 These include: